Drizin/CodegenCS/README.md

 CodegenCS is written in C# and the templates should be developed using plain C# - but the **templates can generate any text-based output** (you can write C#, Java, Javascript, Python, HTML, SQL Scripts, CSHTML, XML, Markdown, Terraform files, or anything else).

-This can be used as an alternative to [T4 Templates](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2022) or to any other code-generator tool based on templating engines like Razor/Handlebars/Liquid.
+CodegenCS is an alternative to [T4 Templates](https://docs.microsoft.com/en-us/visualstudio/modeling/code-generation-and-t4-text-templates?view=vs-2022) and to any other code-generator tool based on templating engines like Razor/Handlebars/Liquid, but it uses a very different approach.

-# CodegenCS has a Different Approach
+# CodegenCS Approach

-The programming paradigm of T4 (and most other templating engines) is similar to PHP and Classic ASP:
-You get a **single output stream** and you can write a huge string literal into that stream.
-By default whatever you have in the template goes directly to the output stream.
+All templating engines (like T4, Razor and others) have a programming paradigm similar to PHP and Classic ASP: you get a **single output stream** and you can write a string block into that stream - by default whatever you write in the template goes directly to the output stream.
-Then there are some escape characters to let you **mix control logic (and variables) within that huge-string-literal**, but it's primarily designed to write literal strings directly to the output stream.
+Then there are escape characters that let you **add control logic (and variables) mixed within a string**, but all those engines are primarily designed to have a huge string block piped directly to the output stream.

-CodegenCS uses the opposite approach: you get a **Magical TextWriter** (or multiple writers if writing to multiple files) and you have to **programmatically** write to it using plain C#.
+CodegenCS uses the opposite approach: **you get a TextWriter** (or multiple writers if writing to multiple files) and you have to **programmatically** write to it using plain C#.

-The advantage of the programmatic approach is that **you don't need to learn a new syntax** and it also gives you more control/flexibility: You can use the well-established C# syntax (invoking methods, passing parameters, interpolating strings, looping, formatting, etc).
+The **advantage** of the programmatic approach is that **you don't need to learn a new syntax** and it also gives you more control/flexibility: You can use the well-established C# syntax (invoking methods, passing parameters, interpolating strings, looping, formatting, etc).

-The disavantage of the programmatic approach (if you were writing to a regular TextWriter **without this library**) is that some things would be impossible or too complicated:
+The **disavantage** of the programmatic approach (if you were writing to a regular TextWriter **without this library**) is that some tasks would be impossible or too complicated:
-- In a regular TextWriter you can't **embed a subtemplate using string interpolation** inside another template
+- In a regular TextWriter you can't **embed a subtemplate inside another template using string interpolation**
-- In a regular TextWriter you can't **render a list of items** (either a simple list or invoking a subtemplate for each item) without "leaving" the literal and manually doing a foreach to append the items or run the subtemplates.
+- In a regular TextWriter you can't **render a list of items** without "leaving" the block and manually running a "foreach".
+For subtemplates you'd have to run one by one, and even for a simple list you'd have to append one by one.
-- In a regular TextWriter (and also in any other templating engine) you have to **control indent on your own** (each inner block needs to know how many indent spaces should be added to be aligned with the parent block).
+- In a regular TextWriter you have to **control indent on your own** (each inner block needs to know how many indent spaces should be added to be aligned with the parent block).
+Even popular templating engines lack indent control.
 - In a regular TextWriter you can't embed simple `IF` conditions mixed within your text blocks

-**CodegenCS gives you the best of both worlds** (and a little more!):
+**CodegenCS provides a Magic TextWriter that gives you the best of both worlds** (and more):
-- You can **write templates using your favorite language (C#)** (**no need to learn a new syntax** for control flow, loops, variable assignments, etc)
+- You can **write templates using your favorite language (C#)** - **no need to learn a new syntax** for control flow, loops, variable assignments, etc.
 - You can **write templates using your favorite IDE (Visual Studio)** - with **intellisense**, **syntax highlighting**, and full **debugging** capabilities (most code generators lack decent intellisense/debugging)
-- Templates can leverage the powerful .NET and all **.NET libraries**
+- Templates can **leverage the power of .NET** and any **.NET library**
   (think Dapper, Newtonsoft, Swashbuckle, RestSharp, Humanizer, etc.)
 - Templates start with the **programmatic approach** and you can **use it whenever it makes sense**:
   It all starts with a regular C# method that gets a CodegenTextWriter (or a CodegenContext if writing to multiple files).
-  Then you can read from any data source (or input model) and you can write to output using familiar methods like `Write()`, `WriteLine()`, etc.
+  Then you can read from any source and you can write to output using familiar methods like `Write()`, `WriteLine()`, etc.
 - You can **break down complex templates** into smaller reusable methods (it's all C# anyway).
-- You can write **interpolated strings** (or plain strings) when it makes sense.
+- You can write **interpolated strings** (or plain strings) whenever it makes sense.
 No need to learn new syntax for simple things like concatenating strings or formatting dates.
-  Obviously you can write multiline blocks (no need to write line by line), and our textwriter will magically manage indentation for you.
+  Obviously you can also write multiline blocks (no need to write line by line) and our textwriter will magically handle indentation.
-- It supports the powerful [C# 11 Raw String Literals](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#raw-string-literals) that allows multiline-blocks to be aligned (padded) wherever they look better, making templates **easier to read** since literals and control logic won't have **mixed indentation**.
+- It supports the powerful [C# 11 Raw String Literals](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-11#raw-string-literals) that allows multiline-blocks to be aligned (padded) wherever they look better, making templates **easier to read** since you won't see **mixed indentation** between strings and control logic.
 - With Raw String Literals there is also **no need to escape special characters** like curly braces (mustaches), double-quotes, blackslashes, double-mustaches or any other.
   It's just about using the right delimiters and then your literal can use any character without conflicting with the string delimiter: it's easier to write curly-braces (C#/C/Java/Javascript), double-mustaches (JSX/Angular), Razor/Blazor/ASPX, etc.
 - Implicit indent control (**indentation is magically controlled**) - you can embed any object in interpolated strings and writer will **preserve the parent indentation** and/or cursor position.
 - Supports **string interpolation of many object types** (other than strings): `Action<>`, `Func<>`, `IEnumerable<>` (lists), other templates, if blocks, etc.
   **No need to "leave" the string block and go back to the programmatic approach** just to render a list or just to add a simple conditional block.
-  But yet, when you need more control (**it's your choice!**) you can "leave" the string block and go back to the programmatic approach (it's as simple as interpolating an `Action` within your string)
+  But yet, whenever you need more control (**it's your choice!**) you can "leave" the string block and go back to the programmatic approach (it's as simple as interpolating an `Action` within your string)
-- In other words with our Magical TextWriter you can seamlessly **switch (back and forth) between programmatic mode** (imperative) and **literals mode** (string blocks).
+- In other words with our Magical TextWriter **you can seamlessly switch (back and forth) between programmatic mode** (imperative) and **text mode** (string blocks).
 <!-- - dotnet-codegencs tool lets you download/build/run templates
 - dotnet-codegencs can extract database models (reverse engineer from existing MSSQL/PostgreSQL databases into a JSON file) that can be used by your templates.   -->

-CodegenCS is the only code-generator where ["Simple things are simple, and Complex things are possible"](https://en.wikiquote.org/wiki/Alan_Kay).
+To sum, **CodegenCS is the only code-generator where ["Simple things are simple, and Complex things are possible"](https://en.wikiquote.org/wiki/Alan_Kay).**

 <br/><br/>